mattchanway/Capstone1-Instagram-Clone-Python-Flask-SQLAlchemy-VanillaJs/README.md

-Instagram Clone
+#Instagram Clone

 The objective here was to create a simple 'Insta-inspired' full-stack app using Python, Flask, and PostgresQL.
 The styling is plain, and there will be future improvements and features implemented, however, it was a tremendously fulfilling and fun project to complete after only having coded for four months or so (I say this humbly, as I know there are people who have achieved far more in a much shorter time frame).
 I opted to create a simple CRUD 'api' that handles the back-end operations, detailed specifically below.
 For now, these 'api' routes can just be found in app.py.

+##How To Use

+A video demonstration of the app's core features can be seen here: https://youtu.be/cKbKgxXR3iA.

+To run the app locally, create a virtual environment, and run pip install -r requirements.txt.
+In your terminal, type 'flask run.'

 During this project, I had weekly mentoring calls with Christos Gkoros, a software engineer located in Athens, Greece.
 His patient manner and years of wisdom as a software architect were invaluable to my learning.
 Four test accounts haved been created, johndoe, janedoe, lisadoe, and markdoe, all with the password 'password.'

-Here is a list of the simple features implemented so far:
+##Here is a list of the simple features implemented so far:

 -A user can login, and they will shown a 'feed' of posts from accounts they follow that have been made within the last 7 days.
 -New users may sign up